Jarren Duran Player Props: Red Sox vs. Mets

-On Friday, Jarren Duran (.581 slugging percentage in past 10 games, including one home run) and the Boston Red Sox play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Jarren Duran and his .581 slugging percentage over his past 10 games, battle starting pitcher Max Scherzer and the New York Mets at Fenway Park, Saturday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Athletics.
+In his most recent game he had a hitless performance (0-for-1) against the Athletics.

 Jarren Duran Game Info & Props vs. the Mets